1 Real Ale pub

 Local licensing authority for Lound is Waveney district.

-One of the county's most northerly parishes (and home to out most northerly pub), Lound was recorded in Domesday as "Lunda".
-The focal centre is The Mardle , a large duck pond, good views of which can be obtained from inside the pub!
+One of the county's most northerly parishes (and home to our most northerly pub), Lound was recorded in Domesday as "Lunda".
+The focal centre is the Mardle , a large duck pond, good views of which can be had from inside the pub!
 A tower mill, built in 1837, has been converted into residential use.
 Another mill nearby has gone without trace.
 Traces of what are said to have been prehistoric or Roman-era Lake Dwellings have been found in the area.